SampaSRS/SampaSRS/README.md

 ## Running on Linux

-The executable `sampa_acquisition` needs special permissions to read raw network sockets.
-You can run it as root with `sudo` or you can give it the permission read raw sockets with:
+The executable `sampa_acquisition` and `sampa_gui` needs special permissions to read raw network sockets.
+You can run it as root with `sudo` or you can give it the permission to run as a normal user with:

     sudo setcap cap_net_raw=pe sampa_acquisition

-and run it as a normal user.
+    sudo setcap cap_net_raw=pe sampa_gui